rsigalov/disaster-risk/disaster-risk-notes.md

 where $r_{m,t+1}$ is the return on S&P 500 and $ x \in \{-10\%,-9\%,\dots,-1\%, 0\%\}$.
 I then plot coefficient $\beta^{(x)}$ along with 95% confidence bands as a function of $x$ in the Figure below

 ![](/Users/rsigalov/Documents/PhD/disaster-risk-revision/images/agg_prob_forecast.png)

+#### Forming trading strategy on the basis of disaster measure

+Here we formed portfolios on the basis of calculated disaster measure: clamped D or the risk neutral  probability of a certain % decline in the stock price.
+In particular,

+1. Each month we we calculated cross sectional 30% and 70% quantile of a disaster measure.
+2. We formed equal weighted portfolios of secids with disaster measure lower than 30% quantile and secids with disaster measure greater than 70% quantile.
+3. We long the portfolio with low disaster measure and short the portfolio with high disaster measure.